jimthompson5802/vsc_agent_connection_solver/connection_solver_prd/README.md

 setup a MCP server for `sqlite` database.

 Since the dataase is only ephemeral, it is not necessary to persist the database across runs.
 The MCP server will be run in a docker container with the database stored in `/tmp` directory.

+VSCode settings for the MCP server are stored in `.vscode/mcp.json` file.
 ```json
 {
     "servers": {